atomist/sdm-local/README.md

 The instructions here will take you through

    * Initializing your local SDM
-   * Seeing it react to a push
-      * then changing how it reacts to your push
+   * Seeing it react to a push, then changing how it reacts to your push
    * Creating a new project with a generator
-      * then changing it to work from a project of your choice
+   * Changing to project creation to work from a project of your choice
-   * Changing code with an editor
-      * then making your own code editor
+   * Invoking a *code transform* to change code in one or more projects, then writing your own code transfor
-   * Running a command
-      * then making your own commands
+   * Running a command, then making your own commands

 Later, when they've proven useful, you can elevate your push reactions, generators, editors, and commands into the cloud for your whole team to use with [Atomist](www.atomist.com).